These panko breaded tofu nuggets are the perfect finger food for your next party! They’re crispy, oven-baked, and a little bit spicy.

 - Preheat the oven to 400 degrees F. Line a baking sheet with parchment paper.

-- Slice the tofu into 10 squares: Cut the tofu into 5 slices along the long edge, then cut each column in half to make squares.
-Lightly press each slice of tofu with a paper towel to remove some of the water.
+- Slice the tofu into 10 squares: Cut the tofu into 5 slices along the long edge, then cut each column in half to make squares (see note for variations).
+Lightly press each slice of tofu with a paper towel to remove some of the liquid.

 - To make the marinade, stir together the vegetable broth and soy sauce in a shallow pan.
 Marinate the tofu in the vegetable broth mixture for at least 10 minutes.